aalias01/maintenance-work-order-nlp/README.md

 ## Tech stack

-Python 3.11, NLTK + spaCy, scikit-learn (TF-IDF baseline), OpenAI GPT-4o-mini with Pydantic structured output, HuggingFace Transformers + PEFT (LoRA/QLoRA, bitsandbytes), BERTopic, sentence-transformers (all-MiniLM-L6-v2), FastAPI on Render, vanilla JS on Vercel.
-The deployed API is torch-free: the LoRA classifier and MiniLM embedder are exported once to int8 ONNX (`scripts/build_onnx.py`) and served with onnxruntime to fit Render's free tier.
+Python 3.11, NLTK + spaCy, scikit-learn (TF-IDF baseline), OpenAI GPT-4o-mini with Pydantic structured output, HuggingFace Transformers + PEFT (LoRA/QLoRA, bitsandbytes), BERTopic, sentence-transformers (all-MiniLM-L6-v2), FastAPI on a shared Hugging Face Docker Space, vanilla JS on Vercel.
+The deployed API is torch-free: the LoRA classifier and MiniLM embedder are exported once to int8 ONNX (`scripts/build_onnx.py`) and served with onnxruntime in the shared gateway.

 `models/corpus_meta.json` restores similar-case retrieval in production.
 It is generated from the local CSV by `scripts/build_corpus_meta.py`, with row-count and first, middle, and last-row alignment checks against the embedding index texts.